YYScene, by Lori Montgomery:

 How do you become the eighth wonder of the world?

 From the minds behind The Highest Step in the World, Tomorrow’s Child and The Last Voyage of Donald Crowhurst comes a new show of epic proportions.
-GIANT tells the amazing story of professional wrestler Andre the Giant, one of the most recognizable and beloved public figures ever, told from the perspective of the one person he left behind.
+GIANT is the amazing story of professional wrestler André the Giant, one of the most recognizable and beloved public figures ever, told from the perspective of the one person he left behind.

 Oh, and there’s also the true story of him being driven to school as a boy by Samuel Beckett.